DCT

 VI.
 Other Allegations

-The complaint alleges induced infringement for both patents.
-It asserts that the Defendant distributes "product literature and website materials" that instruct and encourage end users to use the accused products in an infringing manner.
-(Compl. ¶¶15-16, 24-25).
+• Indirect Infringement: The complaint alleges induced infringement for both patents.
+It asserts that Defendant distributes "product literature and website materials" that instruct and encourage end users to use the accused platform in an infringing manner (Compl. ¶¶23, 32-33).
+The complaint states that these materials are referenced in the missing Exhibits 3 and 4 (Compl. ¶¶23, 32).

 VII.
 Analyst’s Conclusion: Key Questions for the Case